AGI-Edgerunners/LLM-Adapters/README.md

 ## Acknowledgement

-This repo benefits from PEFT,Adapter-Transformer, LLaMa-Adapter.
+This repo benefits from PEFT,Adapter-Transformer, Alpaca-lora.
 Thanks for their wonderful works.